 Ivymount Creates Self-Advocacy Tool for Students

-Ivymount staff has worked with more than 50 students to create This is Me stories and more are on the way.
-“Over the years, I have enjoyed seeing students put their heart and soul into a project that represents their strengths, preferences, and strategies,” says Dani Evans, a Program Specialist and Speech Language Pathologist, who helped pioneer the stories and the tool to create them.
+Ivymount speech-language pathologists and their teams have worked with more than 70 students and their families to create the This is Me (TiME) self-advocacy tool.
+This is Me, is a personalized, digital tool designed to support self-advocacy for neurodiverse individuals.
+“Over the years, I have enjoyed seeing students put their heart and soul into a project that represents their strengths, preferences, and strategies,” says Dani Evans, a Program Specialist and Speech Language Pathologist, who created the tool.

 Ivymount School students have enthusiastically embraced This is Me.
 For example, Jaleah Plunkett said, “My story makes me happy because it tells people more about me.”
-Increased confidence and self-esteem is another big outcome.
+Increased confidence and self-esteem is another positive outcome of using the tool.
 One Ivymount educator said of watching students as they share This is Me, “You can see how proud they are of it and how excited they are to start having really meaningful interactions with new people.”

-Employers also benefit from viewing This is Me stories, and several have mentioned that viewing students’ stories changed the way they saw students.
+Employers also benefit from viewing This is Me, and several have mentioned that viewing students’ TiME tool changed the way they saw students.
 For example, one employer said, “It made me see him in a different way that I wouldn’t have if I hadn’t sat with him and viewed his story.
 The story stepped up my impression of what he’s capable of.”

-Dani and Ann have done several presentations at national speech language conferences.
-They’re finding great interest among professional colleagues in using the This is Me tool to support self-advocacy among neurodiverse students transitioning to adulthood.
+Dani and Ann have presented at local and national conferences, co-authored three peer-reviewed articles, and developed a related online “how-to” guide.
+They’re excited about the interest among professional colleagues in using This is Me to support self-advocacy with neurodiverse students transitioning to adulthood.

 Learn more about This is Me and read the how-to guide.